CrypticalMaho/CrypticalDesigns/README.md

-## Welcome to Maho's Lioden CSS Design Library!
+## Welcome to Cryptical's Lioden CSS Design Library!

 These designs are all free to use in your den!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown